jjnether/obsidian_backup/jnetherton/DA/Active Orders/108664 - Camp Carroll.md

 TO DO:
 - 351S W3 - add 67P1T/67G1T to the trip equation for 50 timeout
 - Add engineering units to switch view
-- Move 52A into new timer for RSTTRGT
+- Move 52A into SV10 for RSTTRGT
 - Add 67G2 for DCB trip latch
 - Move set conditions of DCB latch directly into TLED
 - SM-2